harfbuzz/boring-expansion-spec/avar2.md

 `axisIndexMap` is a *DeltaSetIndexMap* structure that maps the axis indices implied in `fvar` to indices used in `varStore`.
 The outer index identifies an *ItemVariationData* structure in `varStore`.
 The inner index identifies a *deltaSet* within an *ItemVariationData*.

 `varStore` is an *ItemVariationStore* structure that points to a *VariationRegions* array and a list of *ItemVariationData* structures.
 Each *ItemVariationData* specifies a subset of *VariationRegions* and an array of *deltaSets*.
-Each *deltaSet* specifies a delta value for each region, typically in (but not limited to) the range [-1.0, 1.0].
+Each *deltaSet* specifies a delta value for each region.

+Delta values are typically in (but not limited to) the range [-1.0, 1.0].

 Delta values are stored as if they were signed integers by multiplying their true value by 16384.
 Thus 1.0 is stored as 16384; -1.0 is stored as -16384.